 Non-Personal Information includes any information that does not allow identification of a specific individual, or is not directly associated with a unique person.
 Examples of Non-personally Identifiable Information which we may collect includes general demographic information and your IP address.

-Information collected from attendees via the Pentapedal Platform and Applications is collected on behalf of our clients for the purpose of event registration.
-We are not responsible for any decisions or actions taken by the client with respect to your information (or by any third party with whom the client may share your information).
-We encourage you to read the applicable privacy policies of the client who is organizing the event before submitting Personal Information in connection with that event.
+Information collected from Attendees via our Services is collected on behalf of our Clients for the purpose of event registration.
+We are not responsible for any decisions or actions taken by the Client with respect to your information (or by any third party with whom the Client may share your information).
+We encourage you to read the applicable privacy policies of the Client who is organizing the event before submitting Personal Information in connection with that event.

 2. How We Collect Information